 Like Chandler said, “no jokes for a week.” 🙊

 Dedicate a specific time every week to decide your weekly focus.
 Ideally, it should be before the week starts, probably a Sunday afternoon or evening.

 Use this time to spotlight yourself and think about what you want to achieve in the upcoming week.

 Mark this time on your calendar and try to stick to this weekly regimen.
-The idea here’s to turn setting weekly goals into a habit.
+The idea here’s to turn setting weekly goal ideas into a habit.

 To achieve your goals, you need to have a SMART objective.

 The SMART goal framework stands for: